steffenkoerner/steffen.koerner.github.io/_posts/2022-01-25-reinforcement_learning.md

 ---

 # <span style="color: red;">---------------------- DRAFT ----------------------------- </span>
+This post gives an introduction to reinforcement learning (RL).
+It describes all components that are part of it and how they are connected.
+After reading this post it should be clear which problem reinforcement learining is trying to solve.

 Reinforcement Learning (RL) is a subfield of machine learning and focuses on learning by trial and error.
 This is very amazing.
 Just imagine a chess engine that learns to play chess on it's own, without any expert knowledge (except the allowed moves of the single pieces).
 The chess engine just plays a game and in the end receives a reward (+1 for winning, 0 for draw and -1 for losing).
 Only by this feedback the engine is able to learn to play chess extremely good.
 Isn't that amazing.

 Reinforcement learning gets a lot of popularity since 2016 when the strongest Go Player of the world Lee Sedol was beaten by AlphaGo in the game Go.
 AlphaGo is an algorithm that was developed by Google Deepmind.
 This was a huge milestone as Go was not expected to be beaten by an algorithm in the near feature.
 This assumption was based on the fact that the game has a very huge amount of possible states.

 # Problems that have been solved by reinforcement learning
 - LearningChess